 Marlboro College Graduate School

 Norwich University offers CCV graduates the ability to earn their Bachelor of Science in Criminal Justice entirely online, in less than two years.
 Through an agreement with CCV, Norwich will apply at least 60 of your CCV credits toward your bachelor’s degree.
 We are working hard to make sure tuition is affordable for our students.
 If you are active military, we offer you a lower tuition rate of $250 per credit for the Norwich Criminal Justice program.
-For CCV graduates not eligible for our lower active military tuition rate, a $500 tuition scholarship.
+For CCV graduates not eligible for our lower active military tuition rate, a $500 tuition scholarship is available.

 Norwich also offers semester credits for previous career or military training and certifications, allowing you to transfer up to 84 total semester credits and accelerate the completion of your Criminal Justice bachelor’s degree.

 With a rich legacy of developing leaders in the military, public sector, and private industry, Norwich is dedicated to your personal and professional success.
 Norwich offers an extensive support system of staff and faculty whose focus is to help you achieve your goals.